ZhengaoLi/DISP-LLM-Dimension-Independent-Structural-Pruning/README.md

-### (NeurIPS-2024) Dimension-Independent Structural Pruning for Large Language Models
+### (NeurIPS-2024) DISP-LLM: Dimension-Independent Structural Pruning for Large Language Models

 ---

 ####  Project Overview

-This project implements a hypernetwork-based pruning approach for the LLaMA language model, enabling efficient pretraining with reduced parameters while maintaining performance.
-The hypernetwork is used to generate pruning vectors for different layers of the model, applying structured pruning to reduce the computational cost.
+This project implements DISP-LLM: Dimension-Independent Structural Pruning for Large Language Models.
+The code in this repo supports LLaMA 7B/13B and LLaMA-2 7B/13B models.
+The paper is availabe at https://arxiv.org/html/2410.11988v2.

 ---